 - Queues are known as Partitions - you don't really care, except it means instead of the argument when submitting a job "-q short" to send something to the short (or some other) queue is now "-p short" (p for partition).

 - You'll need to change the various 'PBS' variables in your script.
-The common ones are listed below - many others available at the
+The common ones are listed below - many others available at the link above.

 |Nodes/Cores||#PBS -l nodes=1:ppn=10||#SBATCH --nodes=1 --ntasks-per-node 10|